Your 11 Point Checklist:

 10. Follow The Manufacturers Installation Guide

 As you have already confirmed that you have sufficient gas pressure to ‘power’ your fire pit burner, it is at this point we recommend that you purchase the equipment you have provisionally selected.
-That way you can safely and confidently incorporate into your final design, all of the manufacturers recommendations.
+That way you can safely and confidently incorporate all of the manufacturers' recommendations into your final design.

 11. Outdoors - Use Stainless Steel Products

 For a long-lasting and trouble-free installation of outdoor fire pits, always use Stainless Steel for burner trays and the burners.
 Some burners are manufactured from brass and this is also equally durable.

 Building a great gas fire pit is ultimately is about good flame height.

 About 90% of the inquiries we get on our helpline are about flame height or lack of.
 About 90% of those inquiries, the people are using their domestic gas supply, and about 90% of those clients did not use the services of a gas technician.